 Heymer Alvarado started his dance career in Venezuela at the age of sixteen with the style of Cuban salsa in the Rumbero Academy, where he specialized in Cuban genres.

 He then studied at the Musa School in the styles of jazz, hip hop, commercial dance and contemporary.
 Five years later Heymer moved to Canada where he became part of the Cadence Academy with which he has taught and presented around the world in various dance styles such as bachata, salsa, and dancehall.
-He then began working in the style of mambo with the Araguacu Latin Dance Company.
+He now works in the style of mambo with the Araguacu Latin Dance Company and choreographs for two teams of his own.
 Now, Heymer brings his talent, knowledge and good energy to Drey Dance Academy.

 Ernesto Lorenzo started dancing at the age of 10.
 He studied Contemporary, Modern, Afro-Cuban, and Folklore dance styles until 2008, when he graduated from Samuel Feijoo School of Art in Santa Clara, Cuba.